Strobesstrobes

 How do you test for business logic flaws?

-Test business logic by first mapping the intended workflow in full, then deliberately violating each assumption it makes about order, values, and repetition.
+Test business logic by mapping the intended workflow in full, then deliberately violating each assumption it makes about order, values, and repetition.
 This is reasoning work, not fuzzing, so it starts with understanding the feature: what are the steps, what does each one assume the previous one guaranteed, and where is a value taken on trust.

 How do you prevent business logic and payment tampering?

-Prevent these flaws by enforcing every rule server-side and never trusting client-supplied values that have financial or authorization meaning.
+Prevent these flaws by enforcing every rule server-side and never trusting client-supplied values that carry financial or authorization meaning.
 For payments, look up prices, taxes, and discounts on the server from the catalog and recompute totals; never accept a price, amount, or currency from the request body as authoritative.

 Frequently asked questions